s3-smotaganahalli/extracredit/README.md

 create the BLAST database
 ```
-cd ~/lab03-$MYGIT: this takes you to the lab 3 folder
+cd ~/lab03-$MYGIT:this takes you to the lab 3 folder
-gunzip proteomes/*.gz:this uncompresses the proteome
+gunzip proteomes/*.gz: This uncompresses the proteome
 cat  proteomes/*.faa > allprotein.fas: this command puts all the protein sequences into a single file
 makeblastdb -in allprotein.fas -dbtype prot: makes BLAST database